 $1,300,000+

-invested in community organizations in 2023
+invested in community-led organizations in 2024

-Canadians supported through financial literacy programs
+Canadians empowered through our financial literacy programs

 50+

-Canadians charities supported coast to coast to coast in 2023
+Canadians charities supported coast to coast to coast in 2024

 Are you a not-for-profit organization that supports several of our commitments above?